SquareCodeFX/ProxycheckIOApi/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Changelog

+All notable changes to this project are documented in the [CHANGELOG.md](CHANGELOG.md) file.

+## Issues and Support

+If you encounter any issues or have questions about using this library, please:

+1. Check the [existing issues](https://github.com/SquareCodeFX/ProxycheckIOApi/issues) to see if your problem has already been reported
+2. Open a [new issue](https://github.com/SquareCodeFX/ProxycheckIOApi/issues/new) if your problem hasn't been reported yet
+3. Provide as much information as possible, including:
+   - Steps to reproduce the issue
+   - Expected behavior
+   - Actual behavior
+   - Code samples
+   - Error messages
+   - Your environment (Java/Kotlin version, OS, etc.)

+For feature requests, please open an issue with the "enhancement" label.